Humbaba: Humbaba and Gilgamesh

-Bilgames and Huwawa A and B
+Gilgamesh and Huwawa A and B

-The oldest composition describing the confrontation between Gilgamesh and Humbaba has two versions, conventionally referred to as Bilgames and Ḫuwawa A and Bilgames and Ḫuwawa B. However, as it remains occasionally questioned whether the reading of the protagonist’s name with an initial b is correct, the use of the title Gilgamesh and Huwawa is also considered acceptable.
+The oldest composition describing the confrontation between Gilgamesh and Humbaba has two versions, the Sumerian Gilgamesh and Huwawa A and Gilgamesh and Huwawa B (Gilgamesh was previously read as Bilgames A and Bilgames and Ḫuwawa B).
 Copies of version A are more common.
 Of all known Gilgamesh texts it was seemingly the most often copied one, with between 85 and 92 examples identified by 2010.
 Their broad distribution reflects the use of the text in scribal training.
 It belonged to the so-called "decad", a set of texts which formed the basis of scribal education in the early second millennium BCE.

 In the early poems, Humbaba is described as an intimidating "mountain man" of unknown origin, but there is no indication that his appearance was distinct from that of a human, and he is chiefly set apart from mortals by his supernatural powers.
 The source of his invulnerability are his seven “auras” or “terrors”, Sumerian ni2 or me2-lam.
 While a singular aura was a common attribute of deities, seven auras are for the most part exclusively attested in connection to Humbaba, though an exception, the tablet CBS 7972 (STVC 40) + N 3718, a fragment of a hymn dedicated to Nergal, has been identified and subsequently published by Jeremiah Peterson in 2008.

-The location of the forest where Humbaba lives is not precisely defined outside of a reference to “seven ranges” which need to be crossed to reach it, but it is commonly assumed that the heroes’ destination were the Iranian highlands.
+The location of the forest where Humbaba lives is not precisely defined outside of a reference to “seven ranges” which need to be crossed to reach it, but it is commonly assumed that the heroes’ destination was the Iranian highlands.
 Similar formulaic phrases are used to refer to this area in myths about Lugalbanda and Enmerkar known to partially take place in this area.
 It has been proposed that making an eastern location the target of the expedition was meant to symbolically reflect the geopolitics of the Ur III period.
 However, a western location, specifically Lebanon, is also sometimes proposed.